poshanbhandari/Portfolio-Website/README.md

 # Portfolio-Website

-Portfolio website of myself which is made by using HTML, CSS and JavaScript.
+Portfolio website which I made using HTML, CSS and JavaScript.

 Contains some backend functionality like prompting the error out when user tries to submit the form without any content, instantly going to the top button.